 - Rocky areas are often wet and slippery, so you should use caution when walking in these areas.

 Mud & Sand

-The bed of Folkestone Harbour (and a wide area of Sunny Sands beach) is exposed at low tide.
-It is possible to walk across Folkestone Harbour at low tide, but the sand and mud is waterlogged and can act like quicksand.
+The bed of Folkestone Harbour is exposed at low tide.
+You should not walk across Folkestone Harbour at low tide, as the sand and mud is waterlogged and can act like quicksand.

 Avoid areas containing waterlogged mud and sand.

 Do not attempt to drive vehicles into the Harbour or beach at low tide.

 - These areas can trap your feet and legs, putting you in danger of drowning due to the incoming tide.